-Firstly, switch off your engine making sure all devices are turned off.
-For example, Lights, CD player, sat-nav and any other devices that drain power from the battery.
-Remove your key away from the ignition.
+Firstly, switch off your engine making sure all electronic devices are also switched off.
+For example, lights, CD player and radio, navigational system, gaming, and any other devices that drain power from the battery.
+Remove your key from the ignition.

-The working car that you are using to jump start your car should also be turned off before connecting the jump leads.
+The ignition of the vehicle you are using to give the all important boost/ jump start should also be turned off whilst connecting the jump leads.

 Start the engine of the working vehicle allowing it to run for a few minutes before turning on the ignition of the vehicle containing the flat battery.

-After the flat battery has fired up and the engine is running for a minute or so, remove the jump cables in reverse order ie, remove the black negative cable then the red positive cable.
+After the flat battery has fired up and the engine is running for a minute or so, remove the jump cables in reverse order i.e. the black negative cable then the red positive cable.
 Your vehicle should now be ready for the road.

-Connect the red positive lead to the positive terminal on the battery then connect the black negative lead to the terminal or uncovered metal parts of the engine.
+Connect the red positive lead to the positive terminal on the battery then connect the black negative lead to an uncovered (earthing) metallic part of the engine.

-Switch on the booster pack and give the battery time to charge.
+Switch on the booster pack which will charge the flat battery.

-Turn on the engine, switching the battery pack off and remove all cables in reverse order starting with the black negative one first.
+Turn on the engine and switch off the battery pack.
+Remove all cables in reverse order starting with the black negative cable first.

-When jump starting a 24 Volt battery the battery is built up by two 12 volt batteries although you can use the same process as above.
-When changing over the cables from one battery to the other make sure that you turn the engine off the assisting vehicle or booster pack before removing and reconnecting the cables.
+A 24 Volt battery is simply two 12 volt batteries combined in one unit and you can use the same boosting processes detailed above.
+When changing over the cables from one battery to the other make sure that you turn the engine off on the assisting vehicle or booster pack before removing and reconnecting the cables.

 You can charge both batteries at the same time using a working vehicle and a booster pack.

-Make sure the charging pack is switched off before connecting it to the battery.
+Make sure the booster/charging pack is switched off before connecting it to the battery unit.
 Connect the red positive cable to the positive terminal and black negative cable to a bare metal connection not less 45cm away from the battery.

-Switch on the booster pack connecting the jump leads to the working battery and turn on the engine.
-Allow the engine to run for a few minutes to help charge the dead battery.
+Switch on the booster pack and turn on the engine of the assisting vehicle.
+Allow the engine to run for a few minutes.

-Start the engine of the dead vehicle and switch off the engine of the working vehicle.
-The dead vehicle should now be working, however let the vehicle run for a few minutes.
+Switch on the ignition of the dead battery vehicle and switch off the engine of the assistance/booster vehicle.
+Once the flat battery has received the all important boost, let it run for a few minutes to give it charge.